facebook/docusaurus/website/docs/advanced/swizzling.md

 Ejecting a component is risky.
 It means you have to maintain an almost duplicate copy of the original theme component.
 Also, it's likely that we will change internal implementations in future versions and break your component, even if you never touched that part of the code.

-In this case, you are still going to swizzle the component—but not from scratch and re-implementing a self-sustained component.
-Instead, you can delegate most of the logic and layout to the original theme component, only wrapping it with additional logic.
-The `@theme-original` alias allows you to import the original theme component.
+Very often, you don't need to re-implement a component from scratch, but only to render additional items before or after it, or conditionally call some other logic.
+In this case, you are still going to swizzle the component—but not making a self-sustained one.
+Instead, you can delegate most of the logic and layout to the original theme component.
+The `@theme-original` alias allows you to import the original theme component and wrap it as a higher-order component.

 Here is an example to display some text just above the footer, with minimal code duplication.